Reading Books Builds What the Internet Can't — The (Better) Books Manifesto

 Why the change?
 Most men don’t read.
 We know this.
 Poll your friends; you’ll see the gap.
 My goal is still to inspire some guy, somewhere, to read a book he otherwise wouldn't have.
 But I also want to open the door to any discerning reader, men and women alike, seeking reliable, vetted curation.

 The podcast has always been about quality literature more than anything else, and I want my website and digital footprint to reflect that through and through.
+Along with my books, this is what I can offer the world.
 I want to leave you better than I found you.

 The Choice